Skip Navigation

 John Lewis Ads, Past and Present

-We all know the past few years have been a real challenge for many reasons, and with these early November ad releases, it seems Christmas has arrived early.
-With consumers looking to not only spread the cost but also to spread some much-needed joy, these festive adverts could not come at a better time.
+The past few years have been a challenge for many, and these early November releases confirm that more people are starting their Christmas shopping early, some as early as the last weekend of the summer holidays.
+With consumers looking to both spread the cost and spark some much-needed joy, these festive ads couldn’t come at a better time.

-The 2024 John Lewis Advert – The Gifting Hour
+The 2025 John Lewis Advert – Where Love Lives

 The creative agency behind the John Lewis adverts